Ariana Madix Not Happy With ‘Vanderpump Rules’ Co-Star: Who’s The Unlucky One?

 A post shared by ????
 Ariana Madix ???? (@ariana252525) on

-Apparently, Madix is often thinking about the reunion afterward, and reviewing everything that was said to see if something was missed.
-Plenty of times, Bravo stars will get angry about something that was said at the reunion that they didn’t hear and it starts up another dramatic storyline for the following season.
-But for this crew, they can get along and this year, most of them went out for dinner.
+Apparently, Madix often thinks about the reunion afterward and reviews everything that was said to see if something was missed.
+Plenty of times, Bravo stars will get angry about something that was said at the reunion that they didn’t hear, and it starts up another dramatic storyline for the following season.
+But for this crew, they can get along, and this year, most of them went out for dinner.

 “After the reunion, most of us went and got drinks.
 And then ate some food.
 You’re kind of on this high of being done, and then it starts to settle in, maybe something that someone said that you forgot about during the day.
 And then you start getting pissed all over again.
 I think of so many better things to have said after the fact.
-Like any argument, any conversation, I feel like that always happens,” Ariana Madix tells Bravo about the aftermath of the reunion specials.
+Like any argument, any conversation, I feel like that always happens,” Ariana Madix told Bravo about the aftermath of the reunion specials.

-This year, Madix and her boyfriend Tom Sandoval packed their bags and went snowboarding to deal with their post-reunion stress.
+This year, Madix and her boyfriend, Tom Sandoval, packed their bags and went snowboarding to deal with their post-reunion stress.
 Scheana Shay and her new boyfriend joined them as well.

 What do you think of Ariana Madix’s comments about the reunion special?
 Who do you think she’s talking about?

-[Feautred Image by Rich Polk/Getty Images for Lionsgate]
+[Featured Image by Rich Polk/Getty Images for Lionsgate]